Feast: Preparing to Rule (1993)

 So now, in this fourth sermon, we are going to be broadly tying sanctification to what we will be doing in the Kingdom of God.
 We are being prepared for something, and it has already been mentioned a number of times.

 I want to interject here how miraculously these sermonettes and sermons are fitting together into this Feast.
-Whereas, I tend to cover things in broad generalities, the others are putting details in that we need all of the time.
+Whereas I tend to cover things in broad generalities, the others are putting details in that we need all of the time.
 Yesterday’s sermon was on healing, and it focused on two things: the healing of the body, but of exceedingly more importance is the healing of the mind.
-And, this takes place through the same means—by faith!
-To me, this is the overriding thought in what the message was about, even though the subject was healing, the real subject was faith!
+That takes place through the same means—by faith!
+To me, that was the overriding thought in what the message was about, even though the subject was healing, the real subject was faith!
 And we have got to get back to the faith once delivered to the saints so that we are living by it!

 If we are living by it, believe me, God is going to respond mightily, and we are going to be healed!
 Not for our good, necessarily, but for His glorification, and for His use.
 That is one of the major reasons why Jesus healed so many people; it was to bring attention to the Great God who was healing these people, and then focus on the message, because He was the messenger through whom the healings were being done.
 So God will use healing to glorify His name.
 Our responsibility is to turn to God in faith.